forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 **Seroprevalence of SARS-CoV-2 in slums versus non-slums in Mumbai, India.**
 The Lancet.
 Global health, 9(2), e110–e111. https://doi.org/10.1016/S2214-109X(20)30467-8

-##### Background
+##### Objective
-* "To address these issues, we estimated prevalence in six slum and non-slum communities across three wards (one each from the three zones) of Mumbai, India."
+Seroprevalence in six slum and non-slum communities across three wards (one each from the three zones) of Mumbai, India.
 ##### Methods
 * Date: June 29-July 19, 2020
 * Location: Slums and non-slums in Mumbai, India